-The project is locally saved on the hard disk and compiled. - - The project data (including the sample program) and the data of the hardware configuration are downloaded to the RAM of the target system. - Select both networks and click the button for program status (Ctrl+F7 shortcut) in the LAD editor function bar (Page 30).
-Monitoring the program execution (Page 297) is switched on. - 7.
-Mark the SIMOTION device in the project navigator and select Target device > Operating mode in the context menu. - The Operating mode window with the software switch for modes opens. - Click the RUN button in the software switch.
-The SIMOTION device is in RUN mode.
-The sample program is run and the current paths/ signal paths are color-coded in accordance with the current signal values (Page 297).
+The project data (including the sample program) and the data of the hardware configuration are downloaded to the RAM of the target system.

+- Select both networks and click the button for program status (Ctrl+F7 shortcut) in the LAD editor function bar (Page 26).
+Monitoring the program execution (Page 297) is switched on. - Mark the SIMOTION device in the project navigator and select Target device > Operating mode in the context menu.
+The Operating mode window with the software switch for modes opens.